motech/motech/docs/source/releases/motech-0.26.rst

 MDS Schema Import/Export
 ------------------------

-MOTECH added the ability to import/export MDS entities in version 0.25.
-TODO: add link to doc
+MOTECH adds the ability to import/export MDS entities in version 0.26.
+This feature allows an implementer to export his/her end-user-defined entities (EUDEs) to a file so they may be imported into another MOTECH server.
+You can read more about this feature :std:ref:`here <schema_import_export>`.

 REST API Documentation
 ----------------------